Node-Red Aux Dashboard – Part 1

 Raw voltage from the panels is typically 20 volts and that might burn out the heaters.
 A 10 amp buck converter was inserted in the line to keep the voltage at 12 volts, one buck converter for each of the battery banks.
 A metal box limits the rfi emitted from the digital buck converters.

 W1711 thermostats round out the installation.
 These little guys are set for 5 degrees Celsius which allows some margin to make sure the batteries are kept above freezing when the sun is up.
 When the sun isn’t up there is no concern because there is no solar power available to damage the batteries.
 What happens when there is solar power but the batteries haven’t warmed up above freezing?
-The Morningstar controllers were specifically chosen because of their feature called “low temperature fold back”.
-Even when there is solar generation, if the batteries are below freezing the Morningstar controller will refuse to charge the battery.

 -0-